Why Germans are not simply allowed to play the Christmas lottery "El Gordo" online

 Legal consequences for players: Those in Germany who knowingly take part in unauthorised mediation potentially expose themselves to criminal and regulatory measures.
 The range under current practice extends to fines or imprisonment for months, depending on the individual case and intent.

 Concrete steps: 1) Before purchase, clarify: is it a real ticket with a ticket number?
 2) Make payments preferably directly to the official operator or to a trusted, verified point of sale.
-3) If in doubt, contact the consumer advice centre or the GGL.
+3) If in doubt, contact the consumer advice centre (Verbraucherzentrale) or the GGL.
 4) Be cautious with dubious winnings: reputable providers allow verification and disclose sales receipts.

 What the local debate on Mallorca often overlooks: for many here El Gordo is more than a lottery game — it is tradition.
 At the same time, the number of digital offers reaching an international audience is growing.
 The island lives off tourism; it is therefore in everyone's interest to promote transparent and legal distribution channels rather than allow shadow markets.